 Armitage's earlier dramatisation of The Odyssey, commissioned by the BBC, was broadcast on Radio 4 in 2004 and released on CD through BBC Worldwide.
 It received Gold at the 2005 Spoken Word Awards.
 The book version, Homer's Odyssey – A Retelling, is published by Faber and Faber (2006) in the UK and by Norton in the US.
 Other BBC radio plays include The Raft of the Medusa (2014) and Orpheus (2015).

 Armitage wrote the libretto for the opera The Assassin Tree, composed by Stuart McRae, which premiered at the Edinburgh International Festival in 2006.

-From 2010 and 2012, with letter-carver Pip Hall and landscape designer Tom Lonsdale, Armitage worked on the Stanza Stones project, writing the sequence of poems In Memory of Water, the poems being carved into six stones at various sites along the South Pennine watershed between Marsden and Ilkley, now forming the 45 mile Stanza Stones Trail.
-The project was hosted by Ilkley Literature Festival.
+From 2010 to 2012, Armitage worked with letter-carver Pip Hall and landscape designer Tom Lonsdale on the Stanza Stones project hosted by Ilkley Literature Festival.
+Armitage wrote a sequence of six poems, In Memory of Water.
+Each poem was carved into stones at various sites along the South Pennine watershed between Marsden and Ilkley.
+These sites now form the 45 mile Stanza Stones Trail.
 The mystery seventh stone, sited in an unnamed location, has yet to be found.

-Armitage has served as a judge for the Forward Prize, the T.S Eliot Prize, the Whitbread Prize, the Griffin Prize, and in 2006 was a judge for the Man Booker Prize.
+Armitage has served as a judge for the Forward Prize, the TS Eliot Prize, the Whitbread Prize, the Griffin Prize, and the Man Booker Prize 2006.

 1989 Zoom! made a Poetry Book Society Choice